api3dao/old-api3-docs/docs/dev/deployment.md

 <TocHeader />
 [[toc]]

-The project docs are deployed to the **api3-docs** remote repo gh-pages using the **deploy.sh** bash script.
-The script is run locally from a local branch that will be used for the build, usually master.
-Local master must be up-to-date with all changes by contributors.
+The project docs are deployed to the remote repo **gh-pages branch** using the **deploy.sh** bash script.
+The script is run locally from the local **main** branch which will be used for the build.
+Local **main** must be up-to-date with all changes by contributors.

 ## Test Links

 Before building be sure to test all hyperlinks in the project.
 The test commands are only good for hyperlinks in markdown files.
 Hyperlinks inside custom Vue components must be tested manually.

-Check all production version folders including */dev*.
+The following checks all production version folders including */dev*.

 ```bash
 yarn test:links:prod